 - Medical and Dental History

 Before recommending you for dental implant surgery, our dentists first evaluate your medical and dental history to ensure that you have adequate jawbone to support and stabilize the implant.
 Another important factor is your smoking history.
 Users of tobacco products do not heal as well as non-smokers and can often risk the fusing process.
 Although smoking can be a complicating factor, it does not mean implants are not possible.

 Types of Dental Implants

-- The root form dental implant is the most common type as it is shaped similar to a real tooth root.
+- The root form dental implant is the most common type as it is shaped similar to a natural tooth root.
 If your jaw bone is found to be too short or narrow for replacement, we perform bone grafting to fuse the implant after which, we allow it to heal for 3-6 months.

-For more information on dental implant options, price quotes and surgeries, contact Hinsdale Dental today.
+For more information on dental implant options, price quotes, and surgeries, contact Hinsdale Dental today.
 We look forward to helping your smile!